Concert & Lecture Series

 How to Propose an Event

-Another way to organize your proposal is to use the C/LS proposal form, found on this website, or by clicking HERE, to write down the details C/LS will need in order to evaluate the proposal.
+Organize your proposal by using the C/LS Proposal Form, found on this website, or by clicking HERE, to write down the details C/LS will need in order to evaluate the proposal.

 In general, proposals should include:

 -At least a two-month lead time from the date of the anticipated C/LS committee meeting to approve funding (e.g., October 1 for meeting October 5; event date of December 5 at the latest)

 -The name, contact info, background and qualifications of the presenter